Geeta Bali: Personal life and death

 Bali met actor Shammi Kapoor in 1955, during the film Miss Coca Cola.
-They fell in love during the shooting of the film Rangeen Raaten, where he was the leading actor and she played a cameo.
-Four months later, the couple got married at Banganga Temple, near Malabar Hill of Mumbai.
+They fell in love during the shooting of the film Rangeen Raaten, where he was the leading actor and she played a male character.
+Four months later, the couple got married on 23 August 1955 at Banganga Temple, near Malabar Hill of Mumbai.
 They had a son, Aditya Raj Kapoor, on 1 July 1956, at Shirodkar's Hospital, Mumbai, a year after they were married.
-Five years later, in 1961, they had a daughter, Kanchan Kapoor.
+Five years later, on 8 August 1961, they had a daughter, Kanchan Kapoor née Desai.

 Bali contracted smallpox around December, 1964 while shooting for the film "Rano" in Amritsar.
-On January, she returned to Bombay where she fell severely ill and subsequently died on 21 January 1965, at the age of 34, due to illness from smallpox.
+In January, she returned to Bombay where she fell severely ill and subsequently died on 21 January 1965, at the age of 34, due to illness from smallpox.
 She was cremated at the Banganga crematorium.
 Ironically, it was near the same place where she had married 10 years prior.

 After her death, Kapoor married Neila Devi, from Bhojapara, Gujarat, on 27 January 1969, who also took care of Bali's children.